 Summary of Ode on a Grayson Perry Urn

 ‘Ode on a Grayson Perry Urn’ by Tim Turnbull is an in-depth description of the emotions a viewer feels upon seeing one of Perry’s ceramic works.

-In the second stanza it turns out that he loves the sight of these young people.
-They are experiencing a freedom that no one is able to really have.
+In the second stanza, it turns out that he loves the sight of these young people.
+They are experiencing the freedom that no one is able to really have.
 Due to the fact that they are painted on a piece of ceramic pottery, the state they are in at that particular moment is never going to change.
-They are going to be free, happy, young and without responsibilities.
+They are going to be free, happy, young, and without responsibilities.
 The speaker also celebrates the fact that they are sexually open, and unable to be harmed by STIs or STDs.

 The scene grows larger when the speaker describes the other young people on the side of the road.
 They are drinking beer and cheering on the kids in the car.
 They urge them to drive faster and make donuts in the tarmac.
 Across from this happy, joyful scene, there are the disapproving parents and pensioners who are at the windows.
 They are calling the police, trying to find a way to calm the situation and get their quiet back.
 It is clear that the speaker is on the side of the kids, as he admires their lack of control.

-In the final stanza the speaker pulls back, as Keats did, to look at the vase from an outsider’s perspective.
-He imagines that in the future others will look on the same piece of art and sees something similar to what he is observing now.
+In the final stanza, the speaker pulls back, as Keats did, to look at the vase from an outsider’s perspective.
+He imagines that in the future others will look at the same piece of art and sees something similar to what he is observing now.
 He hopes that they will understand the freedom the kids had and think that they were happy.

 Analysis of Ode on a Grayson Perry Urn

 Hello!
 What’s all this here?
 A kitschy vase